New York Times media columnist David Carr dead at 58

 He also reported for the paper's culture section and featured prominently in "Page One: Inside The New York Times," a 2011 documentary on the publication.

-The Times said Carr collapsed in the paper's newsroom and was discovered around 9 p.m. local time.
+The Times said Carr collapsed in the paper's newsroom and was discovered around 9 p.m. local time (0200 GMT).
 He was later pronounced dead at Saint Luke's Roosevelt Hospital.

 Carr moderated a panel discussion earlier on Thursday on "Citizenfour," the documentary that chronicles the leaking of documents by former U.S. government security contractor Edward Snowden, with director Laura Poitras, journalist Glenn Greenwald, and Snowden, the paper said.